JetBrains/create-react-kotlin-app/README.md

 The page will reload automatically when you make edits.<br>
 You will see build errors and lint warnings in the console.

-Common Error `Kotlin.defineModule is not a function`.
-If you see the error, you can solve the issue by running :
+If you are getting a `Kotlin.defineModule is not a function` error, try deleting the npm cache:

 	rm -rf node_modules/.cache